Postpartum core exercises need to be easy and approachable.

 - Then take a deep inhale and relax everything, and begin engaging again on the exhale from the bottom up again.
 Pelvic floor, low belly, mid belly, upper belly, ending with a big inhale.

-The first is general strength, which we focused on in these exercises today.
-This creates an excellent foundation for your core-health.
-However, it isn’t the only piece.
+The exercises described here create an excellent foundation for your core-health.
+However, it isn’t enough to JUST do core exercises.
 If you ONLY focus on core strengthening exercises, your core will only be strong when you do those types of movements.
 You will be missing a key part of core health.

-The second, often overlooked, factor is core function.
-You want to make sure that your core strength translates to functional movements like twisting, reaching, and bending.
-Functional strength allows you to move through your day with strength and ensures you don’t damage your core through every day movements.
+The second, often overlooked, factor to core health is functional strength.
+You want to make sure that your core is engaging during functional movements like twisting, reaching, and bending.
+Functional strength allows you to move through your day with strength and ensures your core is safe during everyday movements.

 Yoga is an amazing tool for both general and functional core strength because it takes your body through a full range of movement under controlled conditions.